GeomorphOnline/GeomorphOnline.github.io/_pages/syllabus.md

 [**Andrew Wickert**](/people/awickert/)\
 awickert@umn.edu\
-Office Hours: TBD
+Office Hours: Thursday 10-11 am

 ### TA

 [**Shanti Penprase**](/people/spenprase/)\
 penpr001@umn.edu\
-Office Hours: TBD
+Office Hours: Tuesday 10-11 am, Wednesday 12:30-1:30 pm

+**Office Hours are held on Gather, see the course announcements on Canvas or email Shanti for the link**

 ## Group meetings

 You will be assigned small groups to discuss problems and course work.
-We will schedule regular Zoom calls for these groups.

-TBD pending scheduling poll
+You will meet and work with your groups in the Gather "classroom".

+See the Canvas announcement for group assignments.
+Email Shanti if you have questions.

 ## Texts and Readings